How to Clean Solar Panels

 No one gives advice on how to properly clean and treat your solar panels like the manufacturer.
 Installation manuals of modules are generally available on the internet and many come included with your panels.
 Take a look at them and learn more about your modules.

-Do Not Ever Walk over the Modules
+Do Not Ever Walk Over the Modules

 Solar panels are designed to withstand specific distributed snow and wind loads.
 If your concentrated weight is above the designed loads then you could cause micro-cracking, declining the performance of the module over time.
 Besides, the solar panels’ surface can be slippery, and if you are adding soap and water to the mix, the probabilities of falling are quite high.
+As long as you are careful, the chances of solar panels being dangerous are low.

 The Simple Process